-The duration of the game shall be two equal periods of 45 minutes, unless otherwise mutually agreed upon, subject to the following: (a) Allowance shall be made in either period for all time lost through accident or other cause, the amount of which shall be a matter for the discretion of the Referee; (b) Time shall be extended loss of temper on the part of the players and spoils the pleasure of spectators.

-10 By para. (c) of Law V the referee is empowered to terminate a match in the event of grave disorder, but he has no power or right to decide, in such event, that either team is disqualified and thereby the loser of the match.
+The duration of the game shall be two equal periods of 45 minutes, unless otherwise mutually agreed upon, subject to the following: (a) Allowance shall be made in either period for all time lost through accident or other cause, the amount of which shall be a matter for the discretion of the Referee; (b) Time shall be extended event of grave disorder, but he has no power or right to decide, in such event, that either team is disqualified and thereby the loser of the match.
 He must send a detailed report to the proper authority who alone has power to deal further with this matter.

-11 If a player commits two infringements of a different nature at the same time, the referee shall punish the more serious offence.
+10 If a player commits two infringements of a different nature at the same time, the referee shall punish the more serious offence.

-12 It is the duty of the referee to act upon the information of neutral linesmen with regard to incidents that do not come under the personal notice of the referee.
+11 It is the duty of the referee to act upon the information of neutral linesmen with regard to incidents that do not come under the personal notice of the referee.